ChindanaiNaKub/saturn/instructions.md

 2. Navigate through multiple games in the sidebar
 3. Use the interactive chessboard with full move navigation
 4. View comprehensive game information
-5. Export and analyze their chess games
+5. Analyze games with the integrated Stockfish engine

 To start the development server:
 ```bash